HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 SIMCHA SAFER

-Children of SIMCHA SAFER and CHAVA UNKNOWN are:
+Children of SIMCHA SAFER and CHAVA-SORA UNKNOWN are:

-YITZCHAK-ISAAC SAFER (HENACH 2 SEIFER, ZELIK ICKOVICH 1) was born about 1861 in Pruzzeneh (Pruzany), in what was then a section of the Russian Empire that is now Belarus.
+YITZCHAK-ISAAC SAFER (HENACH 3 SEIFER, ZELIK ICKOVICH 2, ITZKA 1 ) was born about 1858 in Pruzzeneh (Pruzany), in what was then a section of the Russian Empire that is now Belarus.
 He married CHAYIE-MALKA (aka Mollie) KATZ, daughter of LIPA COHEN-KATZ and RACHEL YANOWITZ .
-She was born about 1864 in Pruzzeneh and they were married about July 25, 1881.
-At the time, he was about 20 and she was about 17 years of age.
+She was born about 1862 in Pruzzeneh and Yitzchak-Isaac and Chayie Malka were married July 25, 1881.
+At the time, he was about 23 and she was about 19 years of age.

-YITZCHAK-ISAAC and CHAYIE-MALKA had 3 sets of twins and a total of 10 children (seven survived).
+YITZCHAK-ISAAC and CHAYIE-MALKA had 3 sets of twins and a total of 10 children (seven survived into adulthood).
 All were born in Pruzzeneh.
 Isaac and Mollie immigrated to the USA together on March 29, 1921.
-He was 60 and she was 57 when they immigrated.
+While their passports show he was 60 and she was 57 when they immigrated, he was actually 63 and she was 59.
 They arrived on the Gothland and went to Philadelphia rather than New York because there was an influenza epidemic in NY at the time.
 They stated they were headed to their son "Jacob Saffer" (Jack).
 Their children Zelig, Jack and Pauline were already living in New York and had all chipped in to pay for their passage and had arranged an apartment for them near Isaac's sister, Chaia.

 When they immigrated, they came over with: their son, Samuel (age 17); their twin daughters, Anna and May (age 15); their daughter Rachel (age 39) (aka Rose who was married to Hershel Block who was already in NY); and Rachel’s two children, Frank (9) and Fannie (6).
 (NOTE: All ages listed are as per their immigration records.
-Later census records do not all agree with these ages.)
+Later census records do not all agree with these ages.
+Rachel was more likely 29.)

 It is told that on their way through Europe prior to getting on their ship, Yitzchak-Isaac purchased a crate of oranges just in case anyone got sick on the trip.
 Each time someone came to him for an orange he would say "you're not sick enough" ... and hence they arrived in America with half a crate of rotten oranges!